FAQ Scholars' Bank

 Answer: Scholar's Bank is an open access archive, although the software allows contributors or communities to limit access to items in Scholars' Bank.
 Contact the Scholars Bank Coordinator at email@example.com for more information.

-- Question: How does someone submit materials to Scholars' Bank?
+- Question: How do I submit materials to Scholars' Bank?

 Answer: If your community has authorized you to submit materials to Scholars' Bank, you can follow the instructions on the Submitting to Scholars' Bank page.
 Library staff and department representatives do many of the submissions as well.